 I’ve been craving pasta salad lately so onto the menu it went.
-In effort to up my vegetable intake, I packed this salad as full of all of the veggies that I possibly could.
+In effort to up my vegetable intake, I packed this Summer Vegetable Pasta Salad as full of as many veggies that I possibly could.
 I’m happy to say, it worked.
 This pasta salad was so good that I’ve been eating it about twice a day!

 Don’t be intimidated by the long ingredient list, this salad comes together really quickly.
 Use whatever vegetables you can get your hands on but I find that it helps to try to hit most of the colors of the rainbow (the prettier the salad, the more appetizing).
 I also had about 2/3 of a jar of roasted red peppers in my fridge left over from my hummus pizza, so I sliced ’em up and threw them in there as well, but that is entirely optional.